 Community education & engagement partnerships

-The Charter Commission is committed to a community-driven process to inform its decision making and having an equitable, accessible, and transparent community engagement process that informs decision making.
-The Charter Commission has partnered with various community-based organization to support the design and implementation of community education and engagement actives to meaningfully engage Portland’s diverse communities.
+The important work of charter review required engaging Portlanders across neighborhoods, lived experiences, and backgrounds.
+The Charter Commission was committed to a community-driven process informed by an equitable, accessible, and transparent community engagement process.
+The Charter Commission partnered with various community-based organization to support the design and implementation of community education and engagement actives to meaningfully engage Portland’s diverse communities.

 Coalition of Communities of Color

 The Charter Commission partnered with the Coalition of Communities of Color (CCC) on the design and implementation of community education and engagement activities to meaningfully engage Portland's diverse communities in the charter review process with a focus on Portlanders who have been historically left out of city hall decision-making.

 The Coalition of Communities Color partnered with a 12-member collaborative that included the Asian Pacific American Network of Oregon (APANO), Hacienda CDC, IRCO Africa House,Pacific Islander & Asian Family Center, Muslim Educational Trust, Native American Youth & Family Center, Inc., Slavic & Eastern European Center, Street Roots, Unite Oregon, Urban League of Portland,Verde, and Next Up.
 All these partners brought a deep community relationships and cultural expertise, with extensive experience in community engagement sessions, outreach, and trainings.
 The primary focus of CCC's collaborative was culturally-specific outreach and community engagement sessions with partner organizations.
 The secondary focus was a broad multiracial outreach to the public at large while ensuring that all outreach materials are accessible to BIPOC communities, with anti-racist engagement strategies.